Understanding and Defending Against Zero-Day Vulnerabilities

 Executive Summary

-In 2025, Google Threat Intelligence Group tracked 90 zero-days exploited in the wild, a 15% increase from 2024, with enterprise technologies targeted at an all-time high of 48% of all tracked exploitation.
-The mean time to exploit has turned negative: attackers exploit, on average, seven days before a vulnerability is publicly disclosed.
+A zero-day vulnerability is a security flaw that attackers exploit before the vendor knows it exists and before any patch is available.
+Defenders cannot remediate what has not been disclosed.
+That asymmetry defines the problem.
+In 2025, Google Threat Intelligence Group (GTIG) tracked 90 zero-days exploited in the wild, a 15% increase from 2024, with enterprise technologies targeted at an all-time high of 48% of all tracked exploitation.[1]
+The mean time to exploit has turned negative: attackers exploit, on average, seven days before a vulnerability is publicly disclosed.[4]
 The patching model that has anchored enterprise security for two decades has already failed to close this gap.

-This research article covers the current exploitation landscape, how zero-days are disclosed and weaponized, the Nightmare Eclipse disclosure events and their implications, three other high-impact vulnerabilities from 2026, the role of artificial intelligence in accelerating discovery, and what organizations can do when no patch exists.
+This research article covers the current exploitation landscape, how zero-days are disclosed and weaponized, the Nightmare Eclipse disclosure events and their implications, three other high-impact vulnerabilities from 2026, the role of artificial intelligence (AI) in accelerating discovery, and what organizations can do when no patch exists.

 Introduction